Your Trusted Grande Prairie lawyers focused on Wills & Estates

 Capacity – A person’s legal and mental ability to make or alter a valid will.
 Each Testator must have Capacity in order to create a Will.

-Capacity Assessment – A form filled out by an authorized healthcare professional that states a particular individual lacks capacity.
+Capacity Assessment – A Capacity Assessment is a form filled out by an authorized healthcare professional that states a particular individual lacks the mental ability to make certain decisions for themselves.
 These forms must be completed when you are seeking Adult Guardianship and/or Trusteeship.

-Discretionary Trust or “Henson Trust”– A trust created, typically in a Will, that provides the Trustee with absolute discretion on how the individual who is to benefit from the trust (beneficiary) will receive funds.
-Discretionary Trusts can ensure an AISH recipient continues to enjoy their AISH benefits.
+Discretionary Trust or “Henson Trust”–A trust created within a Will that provides the Trustee with absolute discretion on how the individual who is to benefit from the trust (beneficiary) will receive funds.
+Currently, a Discretionary Trusts can ensure an AISH recipient continues to enjoy their AISH benefits.